 To establish available credit for participating in any CRR Auction, each CRR Holder or Candidate CRR Holder must have an Unsecured Credit Limit or have provided Financial Security in a form consistent with Section 12.1.2.
 Each CRR Holder or Candidate CRR Holder may choose to designate a portion of its Unsecured Credit Limit and/or posted Financial Security specifically for the CRR Auction by notifying the CAISO of the CRR Holder's or Candidate CRR Holder's intent.
-Alternatively, the CRR Holder or Candidate CRR Holder may choose to post additional Financial Security to cover its participation in the CRR Auction and shall by notify the CAISO of the portion of its total Financial Security to be assigned as its CRR Auction bidding limit.
+Alternatively, the CRR Holder or Candidate CRR Holder may choose to post additional Financial Security to cover its participation in the CRR Auction, and shall by notify the CAISO of the portion of its total Financial Security to be assigned as its CRR Auction bidding limit.
 Each CRR Holder or Candidate CRR Holder that participates in a CRR Auction shall ensure that its Aggregate Credit Limit in excess of its Estimated Aggregate Liability is the greater of \$500,000 or the sum equal to the sum of the absolute values of all of its bids for CRRs submitted in the relevant CRR Auction plus the sum of the Credit Margins for all of the CRRs for which the Candidate CRR Holder submits bids in the relevant CRR Auction.
-A CRR Holder or Candidate CRR Holder submits bids in the relevant CRR Auction.
-A CRR Holder or Candidate CRR Auction, in accordance with the above formula, rejected by the CAISO on a last-in, first-out basis.
+A CRR Holder or Candidate CRR Holder that fails to satisfy this requirement shall not be permitted to participate in the relevant CRR Auction, or shall have bids exceeding its Available Credit Limit for participation in the CRR Auction, in accordance with the above formula, rejected by the CAISO on a last-in, first-out basis.